“Fancy a self-published book that doesn’t look like a self-published book?”

 Let alone to be able to produce print files for a printed book?
 Especially so that they will actually print properly?

-And proper typography isn’t even something that’s on your radar?
+And proper typography presumably also isn’t on your radar?
 (That doesn’t surprise me.
 In the world of self-publishing, professional typesetting is unfortunately not a self-evident matter of course.
 No wonder so many self-published books look so amateurish – they are just Word® files that have been printed and bound.
 Ugh!)

 And as if that wasn’t enough: